B.Sc. (Hons), Ph.D., D.Clin.Psych., C.Psychol., AFBPsS

 Teaching at the Institute

-Teaching at the institute includes professional reflection, psychosis, stigma, group therapy, working with teams, and building therapeutic relationships
+Teaching at the institute includes interviewing skills, professional reflection, psychosis, stigma, disclosure, hospitalisation, group therapy, working with teams, building therapeutic relationships, and qualitative research methods.

 I am particularly interested in psychosis over the life-course, the role of stigma and discrimination within mental health, suicide and risk, qualitative research methodologies, and the application of psychological therapy in community and inpatient settings.

-Clinical work includes individual, family and group therapy, leadership in trust CQUIN activity in psychosis, and inpatient team facilitation.
-Recent projects have included involvement in the national Time to Change and Listening into Action campaigns which focus on service-user and public engagement and respect.
+Clinical work includes Adult Community Mental Health Team (CMHT), Crisis Resolution & Home Treatment Team (CRHTT), and Common Point of Entry (CPE) Settings.
+Work encompasses individual, family and group therapy, leadership in trust CQUIN activity in psychosis, inpatient team facilitation, and staff training.
+Other projects include involvement in the national Time to Change and Listening into Action campaigns which focused on service-user and public engagement and respect.

 Selected Peer Reviewed Publications & Commissioned Reports